lnferris/ocean_data_tools/README.md

 ## Getting Started

 1. Download [bathymetry](#bathymetry).
 2. Download [nctoolbox](https://github.com/nctoolbox/nctoolbox).
-You will need to run the command ``setup_nctoolbox`` at the beginning of a MATLAB session.
+You will need to run the command ``setup_nctoolbox`` at the beginning of each MATLAB session.
 3. Add ocean_data_tools and nctoolbox to the path.
 Specifically, the following folders must be added to the [path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html):

 - ocean_data_tools/ocean_data_tools